Prosecutors won’t seek death penalty against men charged in Whitey Bulger’s prison killing

 BOSTON (AP) — Federal prosecutors will not pursue the death penalty against two men charged with the prison killing of notorious Boston gangster James “Whitey” Bulger, according to court papers filed Wednesday.

-Geas and DeCologero were charged last August in the 2018 slaying of Bulger, who who ran the largely Irish mob in Boston in the 1970s and ’80s and served as an FBI informant who ratted on his gang’s main rival.
-Bulger was killed just hours after he was transferred to a prison in West Virginia from another lockup in Florida and placed in the general population.
+Geas and DeCologero were charged last August in the 2018 slaying of 89-year-old Bulger, who who ran the largely Irish mob in Boston in the 1970s and ’80s and served as an FBI informant who ratted on his gang’s main rival.
+Bulger was killed just hours after he was transferred to USP Hazelton in West Virginia from another lockup in Florida and placed in the general population.

+Bulger had been serving a life sentence for 11 murders and other crimes.
+The crime boss — who fled Boston in 1994 after being tipped off by his FBI handler that he was about to be indicted — was captured at the age 81 after more than 16 years on the run.

 Geas and DeCologero are accused of striking Bulger in the head multiple times while a third man, Sean McKinnon, acted as a lookout.
 An inmate witness told authorities that DeCologero said he and Geas used a belt with a lock attached to it to beat Bulger to death.